 Options to define the top and bottom friction are defined through the nambfr namelist variables.
-The top friction is activated only if the ice shelf cavities are opened ($ln_isfcav = true$).
-As the friction processes at the top and bottom are the represented similarly, only the bottom friction is described in detail.
+The bottom friction represents the friction generated by the bathymetry.
+The top friction represents the friction generated by the ice shelf/ocean interface.
+As the friction processes at the top and bottom are treated in similar way, only the bottom friction is described in detail below.